noahehall/theBookOfNoah/0current/blockchain/ethereum/solidity/solidity.verbose.md

 - can be instantiated via new
 - the data representation of a contract is identical to that of address type, and is also used in the ABI
 - the members of contract types are the external fns of the contract, including state variables marked as public
+- inheritance
+  - when a contract inherits from other contracts, only a single contract is created on the blockchain
+  - and the code from all the base contracts are copied into the created contract
+  - import inheritance
+    - todo
+  - interface contracts
+    - todo

 #### structure